-- Current status of project: - Passive seismic methods capable of identifying and monitoring fluids in the subsurface. - Codes capable of calculating the seismo-electric response of a $CO_2$ intrusion. - End/final state of product - Develop a protocol for the deployment and analysis of large-N networks to track the movement of fluids in a storage reservoir, allowing it to be documented in the field over time.
+- Current status of project: - Passive seismic methods capable of identifying and monitoring fluids in the subsurface. - Codes capable of calculating the seismo-electric response of a $CO_2$ intrusion. - Fiber optic and geophone networks have complimentary sensitivity to the seismic wavefield. - End/final state of product - Develop a protocol for the deployment and analysis of large-N networks to track the movement of fluids in a storage reservoir, allowing it to be documented in the field over time.